CACI-International/ergo/ergo/README.md

 * Deduplicate values based on identity.
 * Fix task status output; it gets a little wonky when you `seq` with multiple `task`.
+* Improve concurrent calls to `value:cache` which are on the same value.